Rounding up your monthly bill to help others in the community

 The Operation Round-Up Board consists of five individuals who reside in REC's service territory and have a desire to help others.
 The Board evaluates each application and determines the need for the applicants.

-REC cares about helping others in their time of need throughout our service area.
+REC cares about helping everyone in need throughout our service area.
 By providing the Operation Round-Up program, REC is able to specifically help area residents who have suffered some type of catastrophe and have no insurance or inadequate coverage.
-In addition to helping individuals, Operation Round-Up also provides funds to non-profit organizations throughout its service territory to assist with special projects to benefit the area.
+In addition to helping individuals, Operation Round-Up also provides financial funds to non-profit organizations throughout its service territory to assist with special projects to benefit the area.

 In the past, Operation Round-Up has helped an area family who had lost their home and all of its contents.
 Because the family was not adequately insured, the Board of Operation Round-Up approved $1,000 to help this family purchase household items and clothing.
-Also, they have assisted several senior citizen centers by helping purchase necessary food needed to help those who rely on their services.
+Also, they have assisted several senior citizen centers by helping purchase necessary food needed.

 Anyone needing additional information about this program may contact REC’s Member Services Department at 1-800-259-3504 or 756-3104, extension 238.